 Truck Accident Lawyer Philadelphia

 Large trucks are present throughout the roadways, helping to transport a vast amount of products and byproducts across the country.
 The increase in the use of the trucking industry in the United States has lead to commercial motor vehicles (CMV) sharing the roadways with much smaller vehicles, sometimes with devastating effects.
 While most of the time CMV and their drivers are able to co-exist with motorists, truck accidents are still very prevalent, often resulting in serious long lasting physical injuries and fatalities for the motorist involved.
-A Philadelphia truck accident lawyer at Rosenbaum & Associates is well versed in the industry regulations, relevant Pennsylvania and New Jersey state laws, and trucking insurance loopholes.
-If you have been involved in an accident with a large truck or have lost a loved one finding the best representation is vital to ensure that you receive the just compensation for your injuries and medical expenses.
+Our Philadelphia truck accident attorneys are well versed in the industry regulations, relevant Pennsylvania and New Jersey state laws, and trucking insurance loopholes.
+If you have been involved in an accident with a large truck or have lost a loved one, finding the best injury attorney to represent your case is vital to ensure that you receive the just compensation for your injuries and medical expenses.

 History of the Trucking Industry